Winning the Internet

 About Melissa Foley

-Melissa is the New Media Program Director for Netroots Foundation and Lead Mentor for New Media Mentors.
-She aims to use her business school background and nonprofit experience to teach organizations to use new media tools strategically.
+Melissa is the Director of Training and Mentoring for Netroots Foundation and New Media Mentors.
+She aims to use her MBA + nonprofit background to teach organizations to use new media tools strategically.

 ,